Updated on Feb.1, 2014

-The Hotel Cipriani Restaurant at the Copacabana Palace epitomizes the evolution of the legendary hotel, opened in 1923, since its purchase by the Orient-Express in 1989.
+The Cipriani at the Copacabana Palace epitomizes the evolution of the legendary hotel, opened in 1923, since its purchase by the Orient-Express in 1989.
 The Cipriani has been one of Rio de Janeiro's top choices for fine Italian cuisine since the 1990s, when it replaced Bife de Ouro - the Golden Steak - as the hotel's main restaurant.
 The Copacabana also has the poolside Pérgula Restaurant, as well as two bars.

 In 2011, the restaurant was fully redesigned.
 French architect Michel Jouannet, also responsible for work at Hotel Cipriani and the renovation of Brazil's other Orient-Express establishment - Hotel das Cataratas, at Iguaçu Falls - brought Venetian flair into the ambience.